mrkamel/search_flip/README.md

 * `auto_refresh` tells SearchFlip to automatically refresh an index after import, index, delete, etc operations.
 This is e.g. useful for testing, etc.
   Defaults to false.
-* `version` Enforce a specific Elasticsearch version and distribution no matter which Elasticsearch version is actually installed.
-Can also be used to prevent sending requests to determine the version:
+* `version` allows to configure the elasticsearch version no matter which elasticsearch version is actually in use.
+The version information is needed to support version dependent features.
+Please note that manually configuring the version is usually not need as the version by default is determined by sending one request to elasticsearch.

 ```ruby
 SearchFlip::Config[:version] = { number: "8.1.1" }